raduschirliu/job-hunter-ats/README.md

    > Add-Migration Helpful-Migration-Name
    > Update-Database
    ```
-- This will automatically create a migration for your database under `cpsc-471-project\cpsc-471-project\Migrations` (you will need to commit this file to Git)
+- This will automatically create a migration for your database under `job-hunter-ats\job-hunter-ats\Migrations` (you will need to commit this file to Git)
 - If you are updating the models/database schema, make sure to communicate with anyone else that is working on the database models, since
 working on multiple migrations simutaneously can cause requirement conflicts (and worse, these requirement conflicts do not show up as merge conflicts)